Successful (song): Writing

-Drake then contacted Songz, who had been working with Drake back since 2007 on mixtapes.
+On writing the song, Drake contacted Songz, who had been working with Drake since 2007 on mixtapes.
 Songz said that Drake originally called him on advice of segueing his singing into rapping on interludes, then the terms of what records he would be featured on the mixtape, as he sent him the "Successful" track.
 After Drake still could not settle on the direction for the track, Songz came up with his hook.
 He explained to MTV News, "The first thing that came to mind was 'I want the money, money and the cars/ Cars and the clothes/ The ho's/ I suppose I just wanna be, I just wanna be successful.'
 When I'm saying all that, conceptually for me, the deepest part of the record was when I say, 'I suppose.'
 I supposed that's what success is about.
 That's what [we're] led to believe."
 After hearing the hook, Drake called it "powerful", commenting, "And it's like, it's almost like it made me feel like it may not be right what I want, you know?
 All these things, it's like it made me feel young.
 It kind of made me feel ignorant to the game.
 But it was an exciting record even though the tempo is slow.
 That's what I want ...
 The 'I suppose' moment in there is like, it's almost like you're doubting yourself for a second.
 But at the end of the day, I just want to be successful.
 So that's what the record meant to me."